RahulGit0396/Calculator/ReadMe.txt

-This a project in .net to make a calculator
+This a project in .net to make a calculator.

+Initial Target :
+	- We are making a simple calculater